aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-lines/_index.md

 ---
-title: Create image aspose.imaging – Line Drawing in Aspose.Imaging
+title: Create an Image with Aspose.Imaging – Line Drawing in .NET
 linktitle: Draw Lines in Aspose.Imaging for .NET
 second_title: Aspose.Imaging .NET Image Processing API
 description: Learn how to create image aspose.imaging and draw precise lines with Aspose.Imaging for .NET.
 This step‑by‑step guide covers image creation, line drawing, and more.